top of page

 19. But he doesn’t knock.

-20. He looks to his right and left to the curtained windows.
+20. He looks to his right and left at the curtained windows.

 21. He sighs again.
 He nods and then looks down at his feet before turning around.